megfault/aDTN-python/README.md

 Replace `<key_name>` with something you can remember.
 This will create one key and place it in the data/keys/ directory, with the name `<key_name>.key`.
 Then share the key with a friend - they should store it in the same directory and use the same network configuration (ESSID, channel) as you.

+If you leave out `-n <key_name>` the name of the key will be the first few characters of the key's hash.

 ### Sending messages

 To send a message run: